Both thunder and lightning are incredible acts of nature that occur across the globe.

 When protons have built up in the cloud, they attract oppositely charged protons around them.

-This means that positively charged protons on the ground below will attract the negatively charged protons on the bottom of the cloud.
+This means that positively charged particles on the ground below will attract the negatively charged particles on the bottom of the cloud.

-The negatively charged protons from the cloud will be attracted to any positively charged protons close by so in things such as mountains, people, or trees.
+The negatively charged particles from the cloud will be attracted to any positively charged particles close by so in things such as mountains, people, or trees.

-The charge coming from these ground points will eventually meet the negative protons in the cloud, which causes lightning to strike.
+The charge coming from these ground points will eventually meet the negative particles in the cloud, which causes lightning to strike.

 This is the same as when you experience a static shock.